shivam-24-deep/sentiment-analysis-nlp/README.md

 - Better visualization techniques
 - Performance optimizations

-## 📄 License

-This project is created for educational purposes as part of the CODTECH internship program.

-## 👨‍💻 Author

-Created as part of CODTECH Internship Task 2 - Sentiment Analysis with NLP

----

 **Note**: This is a demonstration project using sample data created within the notebook.
 The dataset contains 25 customer reviews with positive, negative, and neutral sentiments.
 For production use, consider using larger, real-world datasets and more sophisticated models.